sawyer-greaves/lab-wiki-test/Lab_Computer_Management_Policies.md

 >**Keep in Mind**: Since most people should be using their own personal user accounts on each computer, you should avoid hardcoding filepaths in your software projects that contain a user home directory.
 There are often ways to get the user home directory for whichever user is currently active (e.g. using the `$HOME` environment variable).

-### Creating and Deleting Users on Windows
+### Creating and Removing Users on Windows

+Administrator privileges are required to perform the steps in this section.

+**Create a user:**

+**Remove a user:**

-- Fully Delete a user (2 steps): 1 In the System properties window, click on settings in user profiles and then delete the user profile.
+- Fully Remove a user (2 steps): 1 In the System properties window, click on settings in user profiles and then remove the user profile.
 This deletes the data associated with the profile.
-Then delete the user in the Accounts section of the settings app.
+Then remove the user in the Accounts section of the settings app.

-### Creating and Deleting Users on Linux
+### Creating and Removing Users on Linux (Ubuntu)

+Administrator privileges are required to perform the steps in this section.

+**Create a user:**

+1. Navigate to the Users menu in Settings.
+2. Unlock the Settings window.
+There is usually a button that says "Unlock" at the top of the window.
+Unlocking the window is like typing `sudo` on the command line.
+3. Click on Add User.
+4. Specify a name and username.
+Note that the name can have spaces and can be changed later on, but **the username cannot have spaces, cannot be changed, and should typically be all lowercase**.
+For example, the name can be `John Doe` and the username can be `johndoe` or `john`.
+The username is typically automatically populated from the name field so make sure the username is something you're okay with.
+The name will be what is displayed on the login screen.
+The username will also be the name of your home directory.
+5. Give administrator privileges to the user if necessary.
+6. Specify a password.
+Be sure to follow the rules as explained above.
+7. Assign necessary groups to the user ([see the Linux page for instructions](necessary_skills/Linux.md)).
+If the new user has administrator privileges, they can perform this step from their own user.

+**Remove a user:**

+1. Navigate to the Users menu in Settings.
+2. Unlock the Settings window.
+There is usually a button that says "Unlock" at the top of the window.
+Unlocking the window is like typing `sudo` on the command line.
+3. Select the user you wish to remove.
+You cannot remove the currently logged in user.
+4. Click on Remove User.
+5. Choose to delete all user files. **This will remove the user's home directory and everything associated with this user.
+Make sure you have stored any data that you don't want to lose in another location.**

 ---
 ## Remote Access to Lab Computers